skrttboy420/hello-compute/README.md

 > <img alt="export to branch" width="500px" src="https://github.com/user-attachments/assets/c7815347-3e5a-4e34-97f2-db58343acaa4"/>

 ## How this project works

+When you're working with the local version of your app in the codespace, it'll use the local version of your origin site.
+When you publish, the Compute app will use the version of your origin deployed to GitHub Pages (at `username.github.io/reponame`).

 ⚙️ The settings we use to create the guided experience in the codespace are in the `.devcontainer/` folder.